Lucius1024/Clean-Install-Ubuntu-15-Guide/README.md

 **Required items:**

-USB drive with at least 6gb of space
+USB drive with at least 6GB of storage

 **Index:**